 For potato gnocchi you will need POTATOES, PLAIN FLOUR, EGG YOLK and pinch of SALT.
 Once you have cooked potatoes making gnocchi is a simple.
 Just follow the steps we described below:

-When making gnocchi the most important thing is to choose the right potatoes.
-Use old starchy potatoes with high content of starch and low content of water.
+COOKING THE POTATOES: When making gnocchi the most important thing is to choose the right potatoes.
+Use OLD STARCHY POTATOES with high content of starch and low content of water.
 Use potatoes of the similar size so they cook evenly.

 From 650g potatoes you will get around 500g fresh gnocchi (enough for 4 persons).